DnevnikRu/loadresult/README.md

 1. Clone the repo https://stash.dnevnik.ru/projects/TF/repos/loadresult/browse
 2. `bundle install` to install all necessary dependencies
+3. `bundle exec rake db:create` to create database
+4. `bundle exec rake db:migrate` to create database schema
-3. `rails server` to run the application
+5. `rails server` to run the application
-4. Go to `http://localhost:3000` in a browser
+6. Go to `http://localhost:3000` in a browser